florian/reading-notes/papers/1_The_Unreasonable_Effectiveness_of_Data.md

 ## Examples
 * Consider the problem of learning synonyms.
 Whether two words are a synonym or not could depend on the context, e.g. for words referring to companies
 * Dictionaries are not that useful for this problem.
-A large corpus of text is
+A large corpus of text from which we learn automatically is

 ## Conclusion
 * > "Follow the data"